newbdez33/freee-checkin/README.md

    LOGIN_USERNAME=your_username@example.com
    LOGIN_PASSWORD=your_password
    ```
-2. Config files `checkin.json` and `checkout.json` for check in and check out actions.
-3. crontab
+2. Update the crontab for checkin and checkout time.

 ## Run
 ```bash